dickeydolma/hello-world/README.md

 # hello-world
-This is just learning program.
+This is just a learning program.
+I like learning languages.